curi/websites/_posts/2018-01-11-using-intellectual-processes-to-combat-bias.md

 What process (method, strategy, policy) does JP use to decide which issues to discuss, which to think about privately, and which to ignore?
 There’s a major flaw in how he spends his discussion time:

 JP *has no documented process* for making discussion decisions.
-He (presumably) makes these decisions with methods like feel, intuition, preference, whim or sometimes conscious analysis (involving e.g a pro/con list or a discussion with another person).
+He (presumably) makes these decisions with methods like feel, intuition, preference, whim or sometimes conscious analysis (involving e.g. a pro/con list or a discussion with another person).
 Sometimes he makes good choices and sometimes he makes mistakes.
 He may be quite good at it compared to most people, but there’s a better way.
 When you do things without a clear process, *bias* will creep in.
 The counter to bias is to have *documented processes* you follow.
 Documented processes can be evaluated for biases and they provide predictability for discussion partners.
 By contrast, unwritten rules allow for biased decisions without accountability.

 For the best accountability, intellectual processes should be documented publicly, rather than kept private.
 And intellectuals should share enough about their work for people to be able to see for themselves that the processes really are being followed.
 Without this, it'd be common for someone to think they have a really rational process but, due to bias, they are blind to the ways they aren't really following it.
 It's like how scientists document and share their experimental process for critical review, they don't just share their conclusions.
 Sharing information like this also enables other people to give suggestions to improve your processes or better follow them, and lets others learn from what you're doing and use the same processes themselves.